pedroprado/concepts-algorithms-and-data-structures-go/algorithms/sort/basics/bubble/notes.md

 At the end of the iteration, the highest element is in the last position of the collection.

+NOTE: Very rare to be used in PROFESSIONAL LIFE (not efficient)

 ## Time Complexity

 Best case: O(n)  (collection is sorted)